 This Procedure applies to all KCTCS stakeholders, including its applicants, students, employees, volunteers, visitors, vendors, consultants, customers, colleges, offices, and workplaces, regardless of location and regardless of whether the conduct is engaged in by students or employees, or someone not directly connected to KCTCS.
+This Procedure may apply to behaviors that occur off-site, after normal KCTCS working hours, or at off-campus events if the behaviors are such that they become disruptive to the learning and/or working environment.
 This Procedure also applies to all KCTCS-related conduct, policies, decisions, and actions.
 If policy violations are perpetrated by third parties who are not KCTCS students or employees, KCTCS will take prompt, reasonable, corrective action to remedy the violation.

 Depending on what is most comfortable for the individual, good faith allegations of discrimination and harassment may be reported in many different ways:

 - KCTCS’ policies, workplace rules, and core values always apply;

 - Attempts to directly resolve issues should be done politely and reasonably promptly by notifying the alleged offender that his/her behavior is unwelcome or inappropriate;

 - Individuals should cooperate to attempt to resolve their issues quickly, respectfully, fairly, and collegially; and

 - If the issue is not satisfactorily resolved between the individuals or if the offended individual is for any reason uncomfortable resolving the issue directly with the offender, the individual may report the issue by any other means listed below.